Distinguish Yourself. Earn the FACE® Distinction

 1. Items marked with red asterisk * on the application are required.

 3. Only PDF files can be uploaded.
-For documentations consisting of multiple files, scan or convert the documents into one PDF file.
+For documentation consisting of multiple files, scan or convert the documents into one PDF file.
 Scan according to the criteria areas: Certification/Training and Professional Experience.
 Scan your files to one document prior to beginning the application.

 4. Some documentation, such as your CV, may be used for several criteria.
 You must upload it for each criteria area.